Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 `3.14` | Fractional | `.` character is required
 `-1.2e-3` | Fractional | scientific notation syntax as defined by C99 or C++11 standard

+Note: game allows unquoted string literals (e.g. `abc` instead of `"abc"`) if they do not contain whitespace characters.
+FS does support this, but only when reading real filters.
+In filter templates, you must always write quoted string literals.

 ### blocks

 **All constants must be defined before any actions/conditions.** Otherwise you will get parse errors.